digital-ai/release-integration-sdk-workshop/README.md

 You will run this workshop on your own machine.
 Here's a breakdown of the components that you need to have.

 * **Operating system**: Windows, Linux, macOS.
-For Macs with the M1/M2 chip, macOS Ventura is required
+For Macs with the M1/M2 chip, macOS Ventura is required and enable Rosetta in Docker Desktop under 'Feature in development'
 * **Internal memory**: Enough to run Docker comfortably, 8 GB min; 16 GB recommended
 * **GitHub** account
 * **Docker Desktop**, latest version